Music 105 - Understanding Music » Spring 2022 » Quiz 2 The Middle Ages and Renaissance

 The two types of services at which monks and nuns sang were

-the monastery and the convent.
+C. the monastery and the convent.

-the worship service and the praise service.
+D. the salvation service and the holiness service.

 Question #18